 If you already have an Associates or Bachelors degree in Electronics, you may enroll in Chemeketa's online IC Mask Design certification program.
 This program is offered entirely online and can be completed from anywhere in the world.
-Students entering this program need to contact the program chair, Gary Boyington at 503-399-5218 or visit

-EducationWithaFuture.Com, and have their previous coursework evaluated before registering.
+Students entering this program need to contact the program chair, at 503-399-5218 or visit educationwithafuture.com, and have their previous coursework evaluated before registering.
 To register go to online.chemeketa.edu.

-In addition to tuition, estimated costs for students who complete the entire program listed below are books, \$400; class fees, \$350; universal access fee, \$80; equipment and supplies, \$20; and Intel-compatible computer and Internet access, \$900.
+In addition to tuition, estimated costs for students who complete the entire program listed below are books, \$450; class fees, \$60; universal access fee, \$80; Intel-compatible computer, \$900; and equipment and supplies, \$70.
 Contact the Financial Aid Office at 503-399-5018 to find out if you qualify for help with these costs.

-You may earn a Certificate of Completion by successfully completing the following required 20 hours with a grade of C or better in all courses.
+You may earn a Certificate of Completion by successfully completing the following required 19 hours with a grade of C or better in all courses.